-When I had the book that I had ordered from the archive vault, I sat down and looked through it page by page.
+Once I had the book in my possession, that I had ordered from the archive vault, I sat down and looked through it page by page.
 Unfortunately, there wasn’t a Bastardy Order for either William or James, but there was one for their sister, Mary.

 There was an Order from 1793 stating that Mary’s father was Job Dovey, a labourer from Bramshaw.
 Hannah and Job were never married.
 He appeared on the order so that he could pay towards Mary’s upbringing, so that she was not a burden on the parish coffers.
 Job was born in Bramshaw, Wiltshire in 1758, and he married Mary Purdey (1746-1789) on the 28th May 1785.
 So far, I have been unable to locate any children for Job and his wife.

 Hannah married Henry Norman in Minstead on the 12th March 1798 when she was 33 years of age.
 At the present time, I have been unable to find out if they had any children together, despite searching a number of databases.